Anatomy Trains in Motion

 - Have essential knowledge of the interplay of muscles and fascia in motion.

-- Understand functional aspects of the myofascial meridians and ways to improve them with a fascia-focussed movement training.
+- Understand functional aspects of the myofascial meridians and ways to improve them with a fascia-focused movement training.

 Distinguishing Course Features